 A good agency is doing this because they want to establish a long-term relationship.
 And best relationships are the ones where the foundations are set on sincerity.

 2. Is the development agency promising you everything?

 In search for the right agency you will probably contact many of them.
 What you will probably notice is that some of them will promise to deliver anything you ask of them.
 No matter what your request is, they will instantly say that it is possible and they can do it.

 The smart eCommerce web development agency will first listen to your requests and expectations, and then they will say what is possible and what is not.
 Let’s be frank here – everything is possible – with enough time and money.

 But, some agencies will initially accept everything, only to tell you later that they can’t deliver on what they promised.
 They will also give you an unrealistically small fee because their main goal was just to get you as a client.
 Because, later, they will try to charge you more for post-production problem solving, etc.

 Look for an agency that is not afraid to say “no” to you.
 Or, that is not afraid to say realistic production costs.
 Some of them can be “expensive” – but they are delivering on what they promise (and with no additional costs).

 3. What is the Total Cost of Ownership (TCO)?

 Sometimes it is best if store owners have a set budget in advance.
 From point of simplicity (and saved time), having set budget can mean better starting point for negotiation with agency.

 What can be of great help is taking into account the Total Cost of Ownership.
 This total cost of ownership refers to all the costs that can arise from the project.
 This includes any cost that can arise from post-production, like the cost of upgrades and maintenance.
-Be sure to check these points with the agency.
+Be sure to check these points with the eCommerce web development agency.